borisdivjak/sharp-ia/reduced-cost.md

 {% capture column2 %}

-On each iteration, for both SHARP and control patients, the number of community and inpatient episodes of care, including any active 6 months prior to the start of their index episode, was compared with the number of community and inpatient episodes of care starting within 6 months after the start of their index episode, including any active at this point.
+On each iteration, for both SHARP and patients from the comparison group, the number of community and inpatient episodes of care, including any active 6 months prior to the start of their index episode, was compared with the number of community and inpatient episodes of care starting within 6 months after the start of their index episode, including any active at this point.
 The number of days active with a community team and spent in an inpatient unit in the 6 months before and after the start